-Crowdfunding traditionally refers to the practice funding projects by raising small amounts from a large number of people.
+Crowdfunding traditionally refers to the practice of funding projects by raising small amounts from a large number of people.
 While this covers what crowdfunding is, it doesn't really help tell why it works.
-To that end, we've distilled things down into just two principles that you can use to work good crowdfunding practice into your overall fundraising strategy.
+To that end, we've distilled things down into just two principles.

 Crowdfunding, at its core, it about giving donors the chance to give where they are most passionate.
 Your supporters are more likely to give, and give more, when the ask is focused on a project or program that excites them.
 No matter the size of the gift, the right ask will resonate with a donor on a deeply personal level and tap into their passion for your organization.

 Traditionally, this has only been feasible to dedicate time to finding out individual donor passions for major donors.
 As we’ll see with next-level crowdfunding, it is now possible to connect with every donor’s passion.
-Think about your major donors, the ones you know really well.
-You can probably tell me right now what they love about your organization and what part of the work they support when they give.
+Think about your major donors.
+You can probably tell me right now what they love about your organization and what part of the work they want to support when they give.
 In short, for these larger donors, your organization has found a way to align your mission with their passion in a real and concrete way.
 Crowdfunding allows you to create these opportunities at every giving level.

 With crowdfunding, you can create a sense of urgency by focusing on needs that already exist (new lights for a theater stage) or creating a bounded campaign for a need within a program (by year end, raise enough money to fund one scholarship for next year).
 Once you have some sense of your donor preferences and your priorities for the coming year, you’ll want to make a plan to create some goals for giving to these areas.